-I recently had the opportunity to chat with Venkat Rayapudi, eCommerce Operations Manager at Neiman Marcus, Through our conversation, I got to learn more about their Enterprise Cloud journey and why it was important for them to let go of old habits acquired in the pre-cloud era.
-We looked at one of their Enterprise Cloud environments leveraging AWS ECS running Spring Boot micro services in dockerized containers.
-This new stack enables Neiman Marcus to deliver a better online shopping experience for their end users, while also increasing the speed of innovation demanded by business.
+I recently had the opportunity to chat with an eCommerce Operations Manager at Neiman Marcus.
+Through our conversation, I got to learn more about their Cloud journey and why it was important for them to let go of old habits acquired in the pre-cloud era.
+We looked at one of their Cloud environments leveraging Amazon ECS running Spring Boot microservices in dockerized containers.
+This new stack enables Neiman Marcus to deliver a better online shopping experience for their end-users, while also increasing the speed of innovation demanded by business.

-As they shifted over to Enterprise Cloud technology, Venkat and his team realized that their old habits, when it comes to monitoring enterprise applications, also needed a significant shift as the following questions showed them the limitations of traditional APM:
+As they shifted over to Cloud technology, the Neiman Marucs team realized that their old habits, when it comes to monitoring enterprise applications, also needed a significant shift as the following questions showed them the limitations of traditional APM:

 Q: How to monitor your cloud infrastructure?